radareorg/radare2-book/visual_mode/visual_disassembly.md

 ...
 ```

-To improve code readability change how radare2 presents numerical values in disassembly,
-By default most of disassembly display numerical value as hexadecimal.
+To improve code readability change how radare2 presents numerical values in disassembly, by default most of disassembly display numerical value as hexadecimal.
 Sometimes you would like to view it as a decimal, binary or even custom defined constant.
 To change value format you can use `d` following by `i` then choose what base to work in, this is the equivalent to `ahi`:

 ```
 d → i → ...